mrwweb/mrw-simplified-editor-wordpress/readme.txt

 However, the new editor supports a ["Block Style Variation feature"](https://wordpress.org/gutenberg/handbook/designers-developers/developers/filters/block-filters/#block-style-variations) that is a better experience in the new editor.
 It allows you to set new styling classes on an existing block, very similar to how Formats worked in TinyMCE.

+= Block Editor Filters =

+- `mrw_block_blacklist` - An array of blocks hidden by default.
+Add blocks to hide them or remove blocks from the array to show them.
+- `mrw_style_variations_blacklist` - Hides all default Block Style Variations.
+Unset either an entire block's worth of variations or a specific one.
+- `mrw_block_editor_disable_settings` - An array of Block Settings hidden by the editor.
+Current hidden settings:
+	- `drop-cap` - Drop Cap setting for Paragraph Block
+	- `image-file-upload` - Button to upload image directly rather than through Media Library in Image, Cover, Media & Text, and Gallery Blocks.
+	- `image-url` - Button to insert image from a URL rather than uploaded to Media Library in Image, Cover, Media & Text, and Gallery Blocks.
+	- `heading-1` - Heading 1 option in Heading Block
+	- `heading-5` - Heading 5 option in Heading Block
+	- `heading-6` - Heading 6 option in Heading Block
+	- `image-dimensions` - Pixel and percentage sizing of images in Image Block
+- `mrw_block_editor_hide_color_palette` - Whether to display the default or theme color palette.
+Defaults to true (hide it), but will automatically change to false if theme registers a custom palette via `get_theme_support( 'editor-color-palette' )` in most cases.

 = Block Editor Filter Code Examples =

 Below are a variety of useful, tested code examples for modifying the plugin's settings.